World Chess Championship 2006: Reactions

 On October 2, 2006, more than 30 GMs, WGMs, and IMs expressed open support for Kramnik's position – including former World Champions Anatoly Karpov and Boris Spassky, and multiple-time challenger Viktor Korchnoi.
 Spassky and Korchnoi had been involved in controversial World Chess Championship matches (World Chess Championship 1972 and World Chess Championship 1978 respectively).
 Spassky felt that Fischer had only disputed against the organizers, not his opponent's conduct.
-Korchnoi, in an interview, stated that he would simply have walked out of the match.
+In interviews, Karpov and Korchnoi both stated that they would simply have walked out of the match in Kramnik's place.

 Kramnik protests

-On October 10, 2006, in a press release Team Kramnik said: "Should the decision of FIDE regarding the fifth game have any influence on the awarding of the World Championship title, with Mr. Topalov receiving the title after being granted a free point for the unplayed game, Mr Kramnik declares unequivocally: "I will not recognize Mr Topalov as World Champion under these conditions, and I will take legal action against FIDE at the end of the World Championship."
+On October 10, 2006, in a press release Team Kramnik said: "Should the decision of FIDE regarding the fifth game have any influence on the awarding of the World Championship title, with Mr. Topalov receiving the title after being granted a free point for the unplayed game, I will not recognize Mr. Topalov as World Champion under these conditions, and I will take legal action against FIDE at the end of the World Championship."

-Since Kramnik won the match, this situation did not eventuate.
+Since Kramnik won the match, this situation did not happen.

 Later allegations

-On October 4, Topalov's manager, Silvio Danailov, issued a press release that identified what it labeled "coincidence statistics" showing the percentage of times that Kramnik played a move that would be recommended by Chessbase's Fritz 9 chessplaying software in that position (about 78% on average).
+On October 4, Topalov's manager, Silvio Danailov, issued a press release that identified what it labeled "coincidence statistics" showing the percentage of times that Kramnik played a move that would be recommended by Chessbase's Fritz 9 chess playing software in that position (about 78% on average).

 GM Susan Polgar, who did not believe Kramnik was using computer assistance, characterized this as "another black eye for Danailov and chess.
 Even if he believes that it is true, he should complain to the committee and not through a press release.
 This is unprofessional and unacceptable."

 At the press conference following Game 7, Kramnik commented on the second game where the Fritz analysis had shown a match with 87% of Kramnik's moves.
 Kramnik said, "A proper analysis must take into consideration that in the second game we both blundered a mate in three!
 First of all, this 87% is total nonsense – everything depends on the time allotted to the engine for analyzing a given position.
 Secondly, Topalov's percentages in San Luis, for example, were even higher."

-A statistical analysis by University at Buffalo professor Kenneth Regan found no evidence that Kramnik cheated.
+A statistical analysis by University at Buffalo professor Kenneth Regan preliminarily found no "determinative evidence" (i.e., proof of causation) that Kramnik cheated.
 Regan stresses that this lack of evidence does not prove Kramnik did not cheat, only that the alleged high match between Kramnik's moves and Fritz's is explainable without needing to invoke computer assistance.

 In an interview with the Spanish daily ABC published on 14 December 2006, Topalov alleged that Kramnik had cheated with computer help during the match, that network cables had been found in the bathroom ceiling, that threats were issued, and that he felt physically unsafe during the match.